How to use compost?

 How to use your compost

-Your compost is ready.
-You’re ready.
-And your plants are hungry for some nutrients.
-Now what?
+Now it’s ready, you need to know how to use your compost.
+Because your plants are probably hungry for some nutrients!
 Here are our top ten ways to make the most of your composting efforts…

 Put waste to bed